Right after graduation I had a ton of confidence because I had this degree behind me.

 - Campus Locations

-Prepare for achievement.
+Prepare for achievement and advancement.

 Turn your talent into a rewarding, high-growth career.